MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 To ensure that your private endpoint can access your Machine Learning workspace, take the following steps:

-1. Make sure you have access to your virtual network using a VPN connection, ExpressRoute, or jumpbox virtual machine (VM) with Azure Bastion access.
+1. Make sure you have access to your virtual network using a VPN connection, ExpressRoute, or jump box virtual machine (VM) with Azure Bastion access.
 The public user can't access the Machine Learning workspace with the private endpoint, because it can be accessed only from your virtual network.
 For more information, see [Secure your workspace with virtual networks](/azure/machine-learning/how-to-secure-workspace-vnet#securely-connect-to-your-workspace).

 1. Make sure you can resolve the workspace fully qualified domain names (FQDNs) with your private IP address.
 If you use your own Domain Name System (DNS) server or a [centralized DNS infrastructure](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale#private-link-and-dns-integration-in-hub-and-spoke-network-architectures), you need to configure a DNS forwarder.
 For more information, see [How to use your workspace with a custom DNS server](/azure/machine-learning/how-to-custom-dns).